 Finally, her seven year old daughter was brought in.
 They crushed her fingers in the “piniwinkies” – a thumbscrew.
 This proved too much for Alison and she broke down and confessed to witchcraft.

 She was sentenced to be burned in Kirkwall on December 15th 1594, but at the scaffold she retracted her confession, stating that she had only made it to stop the torture of her husband and children.

 There was no pity shown.
 She was strangled and then burned at the stake.

 In 1596, John Stewart was tried in Edinburgh for “Consulting with witches, for [the] destruction of [the] Earl of Orkney”.
 He was acquitted.

 The evidence that had seen Alison Balfour executed was thrown out of court as it was deemed to have been obtained under torture – illegal in Scotland.
-Two years too late for the tragic Alison Balfour.
+Sadly, that was two years too late for the tragic Alison Balfour.

-The evil Earl did not, however, die peacefully in his bed of old age.
+Maybe she wrought her revenge from beyond the grave though, for the evil Earl did not die peacefully of old age.
 In 1615, Patrick Stewart was executed for treason.